owlbarn/tutorial/book/case-recommender/README.md

 In this approach there is not boundary, and all the projections can be done in just one matrix multiplication.
 While some of the observed speed-up is explained by a decreased amount of the random vectors that have to be generated, mostly it is due to enabling efficient computation of all the projections.
 Although the total amount of computation stays the same, in practice this speeds up the index construction significantly due to the cache effects and low-level parallelisation through vectorisation.
-The matrix multiplication is a basic linear algebra operation and many low level numerical libraries, such as OpenBLAS and MKL, provides extremely high-performance implementation of it.
+The matrix multiplication is a basic linear algebra operation and many low level numerical libraries, such as OpenBLAS and MKL, provide extremely high-performance implementation of it.

 ## Search Articles